lazyville/lazyspa/README.md

 # Lazy SPA
-These games are lazily created using AI and some sugar!
+These single page apps are lazily created using AI and some sugar!